getdyspatch/dyspatch-java/docs/TemplatesApi.md

 Get Template by ID

 Gets a template object with the matching ID.
-If the template has published content the \&quot;compiled\&quot; field will contain the template .
+If the template has published content the "compiled" field will contain the template .

 ### Example
 ```java